Walmart plans cautious holiday hiring amid slowing U.S. economy

 The largest U.S. retailer announced plans to add 40,000 workers in seasonal and full-time roles in a blog post by Maren Waggoner, senior vice president of field people for Walmart U.S.

-This year's hiring is expected to bolster the company's in-store, delivery, pickup operations and online business ahead of what is expected to be a subdued holiday shopping season.
+This year's hiring is expected to bolster the company's online business and its in-store, delivery and pickup operations ahead of what is expected to be a subdued holiday shopping season.
 U.S. retailers face inflation, higher interest rates, a tight job market and supply chain snarls.

 Walmart's new workers this year will include seasonal U.S. store associates, truck drivers in full-time positions and service staff at call centers, Waggoner said.

-Amazon.com AMZN.O , Target TGT.N, Macy's M.N, Kohl's KSS.N have not yet announced their holiday hiring plans.
+Amazon.com AMZN.O, Target TGT.N, Macy's M.Nand Kohl's KSS.N have not yet announced their holiday hiring plans.

 Declining demand for durable consumer goods, which had been the centerpiece of pandemic spending, will be a factor this year.
 Deloitte said inflation may boost total dollar sales but volumes will not rise commensurately.

-For example, 5% fewer online orders are expected this year compared to last year, as prices are expected to jump 15%, data from Salesforce's Consumer Sentiment Index in August showed.
+For example, 5% fewer online orders are expected this year compared with last year, as prices are expected to jump 15%, data from Salesforce's Consumer Sentiment Index in August showed.

 Holiday shopping is also expected to start earlier than ever this year as "stretched wallets create urgency," Salesforce said in its report.

-Macy's CEO Jeff Gennette echoed those comments, saying he expects holiday shopping to start in October.
+Macy's Chief Executive Jeff Gennette echoed those comments, saying he expects holiday shopping to start in October.

 For example, Melanie Edwards of Detroit is planning to shop for her family this month, two months earlier than when she started last year.

 "With inflation not seeming to decline, I’m planning on shopping extra early this year.
-If I spot a deal before November I’m going to jump on it," said Edwards, who works as a product manager.
+If I spot a deal before November, I'mgoing to jump on it," said Edwards, who works as a product manager at a soda company.

+Target, for example, is already advertising Christmas as a featured shopping category on its home page, where shoppers can find a small amount of holiday deals, deals tracking website Blackfriday.com said.

+At least three analysts told Reuters that Amazon's rumored second Prime Day of 2022, likely to be held in mid-October, will unofficially kick off this year's holiday season.
+The first was held in July.

 ((siddharth.cavale@thomsonreuters.com; Cell: +1 646-288-4330;))